ekliao/EricLiaoDigitalGarden/src/site/notes/Customer Testimonials.md

 {"dg-publish":true,"permalink":"/customer-testimonials/","noteIcon":"2","created":"","updated":""}
 ---

+#### May 15, 2023
-- May 15, 2023, from a senior project manager at an agency with whom I worked for the first time (with verbatim quote, except the one place where the client's identity is hidden)
+- From a senior project manager at an agency with whom I worked for the first time (with verbatim quote, except the one place where the client's identity is hidden)

 Hi Eric,